-Staff also have access to a 24 hour confidential Employee Assistance Programme (Tel: 0800 030 5182; www.healthassuredeap.com), which offers professional, friendly and non-judgmental support for a variety of challenging circumstances, including stress, anxiety, bereavement, relationships, family issues and alcohol or drug issues.
+Staff also have access to a 24-hour confidential Employee Assistance Programme (Tel: 0800 030 5182; www.healthassuredeap.com), which offers professional, friendly and non-judgemental support for a variety of challenging circumstances, including stress, anxiety, bereavement, relationships, family issues and alcohol or drug issues.

-Monitoring and evaluation
+Monitoring and Evaluation

-The Mental Health and Wellbeing policy is on the school website and hard copies are available to parents and carers from the school office, on request.
+The Mental Health and Wellbeing policy is on the school website.

-The policy is monitored on a three-year review involving the Mental Health Lead and school governors.
+This policy is monitored on a three-year review involving the Senior Mental Health Lead and school governors.